Baharis/hikari/README.md

  0 0 0   0.0   0.0 1
 ```

-In order to see all available options `dacxrd_peaks.py --help` for all options.
+In order to see all available options execute `hikari.py --help`.